Editor’s Note: This article was originally published May 2016 and has been updated on 4/18/2018 for quality, accuracy, and comprehensiveness

 Depending on how tall they get, that heat can also be dangerous because if you’re using a light that gets hot and your plants get tall, you have to watch out that they’re not being scorched by the light when they touch it.

-When lighting in a micro grow, keep the heat output of the lights you want to use.
-If you’re going with HID’s, a rule of thumb is to use a 400w: they’ll produce heat but not a ton of it, and are going to be powerful enough to grow without stressing your 1-2 plants.
+If you’re going with HID grow lights, a rule of thumb is to use a 400w grow light: they’ll produce heat but not a ton of it, and are going to be powerful enough to grow without stressing your 1-2 plants.

 What you’ll want to look out for is the height of that light above your plants, because HID bulbs get extremely hot to the touch, and if you can burn your hand on a light, just imagine what’ll happen to your plant’s leaves when they touch them…

-That’s why we personally suggest going with LED’s.
+That’s why we personally suggest going with LED grow lights when you’re growing in tight quarters.
 Though they will produce a little heat, the amount of heat they give off is exponentially lower than an HID bulb.

 Of course, these aren’t the only ways to light a micro grow.
 Some people use CFL bulbs (like the ones in your house lamps) to give your plants a bright light without tons of heat.
-Others use T5’s that’ll offer a limited spectrum but are relatively cool to the touch.
+Others use T5 grow lights that’ll offer a full spectrum and are relatively cool to the touch.

 Nutrient burn is no joke.
-When your plants receive too high of a concentration of nutrients your leaves will start to turn yellow and wilt.
+When your plants receive too high of a concentration of nutrients your leaves will start to turn yellow and wilt, and in micro grows this is an all-too-common issue.

-This is called nutrient burn, and it’s a sign you’re overloading your plant with nutrients.
+Nutrient burn is a sign you’re overloading your plant with nutrients.
+In a micro grow this problem is more than common, because most growers use the nutrient solution their feeding charts tell them.
 If your plants aren’t able to process all of the nutrients they receive the sodium and nitrogen in your nutrients will kill your plants from the inside out.
-In a micro grow this problem is more than common, because most growers use the nutrient solution their feeding charts tell them.

-However, that measurement is usually based on a big reservoir, and not a single bucket about 1/6 of the size.
+The measurement your nutrient bottle says to feed your plants is based on a much larger grow and not a single bucket about 1/6 of the size.

 The space that you set your grow up is important.
-Certain setup’s allow for certain advantages over others, so it’s vital you know how you’re going to house your plants in order to know how to take care of them.
+Certain micro grow setup’s allow for certain advantages over others, so it’s vital you know how you’re going to house your plants in a micro grow in order to know how to take care of them.

 - Grow Tents offer the most advantages.
 They usually have vent ports for intake and exhaust fans, fresh air intake at the bottom of the tent, and reflective material around them.
 They’re great for keeping bugs out while being able to keep fresh air in.

 - Grow boxes are a great way to hide your grow in plain sight.
-More for those looking to grow without taking up any more space in their home or apartment than, say, a dresser drawer or an entertainment console.
+These are for those growers looking to grow without taking up any more space in their home or apartment than, say, a dresser drawer or an entertainment console.

-Unlike bigger grows, there are going to be some limitations to how much of the environment you can control.
+Unlike bigger grows, there are going to be some limitations to how much of the environment you can control in a micro grow.

-For example, Co2 may not be the best options for a micro grow because humidity and Co2 levels will rise quickly, and combating that in such a small area may just eliminate the Co2’s use all together.
+For example, carbon dioxide (Co2) may not be the best options for a micro grow because humidity and Co2 levels will rise quickly, and combating that in such a small area may just eliminate the Co2’s use all together.

 When it comes to environmental conditions, there are two major ways you can control the temperature and humidity of that grow: air flow and filtration.

-Now when it comes to the growing environment there are really only two types of mediums you’ll want to work with: soil or clay pebbles, all in a small 1-2 plant-sized buckets.
+Now when it comes to the grow medium there are really only two types of mediums you’ll want to work with: soil or hydro with clay pebbles

 - Soil is not only the most forgiving when growing only one or two plants, but it’s easy to maintain and is more likely to avoid getting diseases such as root rot, or being affected too heavily with nutrient lock.
 However, it’s trickier to get a watering cycle down, as you’ll need to constantly be checking your soil’s water content to assure proper feeding.